10 September (political group)

-10 September (in Turkish: 10 Eylül) was a communist group in Turkey.
-It was formed in 1988 by a group of Communist Party of Turkey (TKP) militants who disapproved of the merger of the party into the United Communist Party of Turkey (TBKP).
-10 Eylül considered itself as the true inheritors of the political legacy of TKP.
-The group published a magazine called 10 Eylül.
+10 September (in Turkish: 10 Eylül) was a communist political group in Turkey associated with the political current known as Komünist Birlik (Communist Unity).
+The group emerged from opposition within the Communist Party of Turkey (TKP) to the party's merger into the United Communist Party of Turkey (TBKP).
+It considered itself a continuation of the political legacy of the TKP.
+The group published a magazine called 10 Eylül, the first issue of which was published in September 1989.